exasol/virtual-schemas/doc/dialects/hive.md

         ...
 19 more
 ```

-It means you have specified the Thrift protocol, and it cannot establish connection using Thrift.

-Check if the Hive cluster accepts a thrift connection.
-Or if the HTTP protocol enabled, then change the JDBC connection string as specified for HTTP protocol.

 ### Kerberos Exception: GSS initiate failed

+The GSS initiate issue happens when the internal Hive host is unreachable.
+Please check and ensure that the Hive host specified using `KrbHostFQDN` parameter is correct.

-The GSS initiate failure exception as below:
+An example failure exception as below:

 ```
 2020-05-25 14:44:02.707 FINE [c.e.a.RequestDispatcher] Stack trace: